 Newport Children’s Medical Group specializes in diagnosing and treating pediatric endocrinology disorders.

-How are pediatric endocrinology disorders treated?
+How are endocrinology disorders treated in children?

 Treatment for pediatric endocrinology disorders aims to rebalance or replace the hormones to reduce or resolve your child’s symptoms.
 In the case of hypothyroidism, treatment typically involves your child taking a synthetic thyroid hormone pill called levothyroxine every day.